 Some of those islands don’t feel like islands at all.
 Miami Beach?
 It’s a great place, but “wild” has a different meaning here.
 I love Fort Myers Beach, but you’re never far from the pavement there.

 What does it take to be a truly wild island in Florida, worthy of an escape plan?

 - No bridges.
 You have to arrive by boat.

 - No pavement.
 You have to leave the honking traffic-clogged paved Florida behind.

-Two of these islands are state parks with great little rustic cabins.
-The other two are only for campers, and, keep in mind, you have to bring your own drinking water along.
+Two of these Florida islands are state parks with rustic cabins.
+The other two are only for campers, and, keep in mind, you have to bring your own everything, including drinking water.

 Yeah, that sounds like a lot of trouble, doesn’t it?

-The payoff is a kind of solitude and adventure that makes islands beckon to us in the first place.
+The payoff is a kind of solitude and adventure that makes islands in Florida beckon to us in the first place.

 In spring and fall, there is no lovelier place to camp or rent a rustic cabin.
 (Summers bring no see ums at dawn and dusk and winters bring the risk of chilly weather.)